NASA, Japan's space agency hope to unveil mysteries of gravity with latest mission - UPI.com

 The XRISM uses a microcalorimeter spectrometer called Resolve, which can be used to measure the temperature, and more crucially temperature differences, of deep space objects.

 "Resolve measures tiny temperature changes created when an X-ray hits its 6-by-6-pixel detector.
-To measure that miniscule increase and determine the X-ray's energy, the detector needs to cool down to around minus 460 Fahrenheit (around minus 270 Celsius), just a fraction of a degree above absolute zero," NASA said in a press release earlier this month.
+To measure that miniscule increase and determine the X-ray's energy, the detector needs to cool down to around minus 460 Fahrenheit, just a fraction of a degree above absolute zero," NASA said in a press release earlier this month.

 Researchers hope data collected by XRISM will provide insight into the structures in deep space such as gigantic galaxy clusters and particle jets formed by black holes.